discourse/discourse/README.md

 ### Requirements

-* PostgreSQL 9.1+
+- PostgreSQL 9.1+
-* Redis 2+
+- Redis 2.6+
+- Ruby 1.9.3+

 ## Vision

-This is the **Civilized Discourse Construction Kit**, a fully open-source package of forum software that is free to use and contribute to.
-Discourse embraces the changes that are necessary to evolve forum software, namely:
+This is a **Civilized Discourse Construction Kit**, an 100% open-source discussion platform that is free to use and contribute to -- forever.

-* A **flattened discussion**, which avoids the pains of threaded forums, and delivers a more robust, intuitive interface to join a conversation at any point.
-* A **self-learning system**, capable of examining the behavior of the community, and adapting to budding moderators and forum trolls alike.
+Key Discourse mission goals:

+- **Flattened discussion**, to avoid the akwardness of threaded discussion, while attaching replies which can be expanded in place for additional context.
+- A **user trust system** that grants users additional rights to assist in moderating the forum as they participate in good faith over time.
+The goal is for the forum to be nearly self-moderating in the absence of any formal moderators, although excellent moderators accelerate the process greatly.
-* A **seamless web-only** interface that delivers usability on both the desktop and the tablet, without the need for a native app.
+- An **advanced JavaScript app** which runs in modern browsers, but delivers usability on both the desktop and the tablet, without the need for a native app.
-* A **contemporary, robust technology stack**, so that both users and administrators alike have another choice BESIDES php.
+- A **contemporary, robust technology stack**, free of legacy PHP and MySQL constraints limiting developers and administrators.

 The Discourse team wishes to **foster an active community of contributors**, all of whom commit to delivering this continued vision, and ensure that online discussions can grow and thrive in an Internet age dominated by micro-blogging and diminishing attention spans.

 This vision translates to the following functional commitments:

-1. Support all contemporary browsers on the desktop:
+1. Support only modern browsers on the desktop:

-  * Internet Explorer 9.0, 10.0+
+  - Internet Explorer 9.0, 10.0+
-  * Firefox 16+
+  - Firefox 16+
-  * Google Chrome *infinite*
+  - Google Chrome *infinite*
+  - Safari 5+

-2. Supporting the latest generation of tablets:
+2. Support the latest generation of tablets:

-  * iPad 2+
+  - iPad 2+
-  * Android 4.1+ on 7" and 10"
+  - Android 4.1+ on 7" and 10"
-  * Windows 8
+  - Windows 8

-3. Deliver support for mobile/smartphones *as soon as possible*:
+3. Deliver support for the latest generation of small screen mobile/smartphones *as soon as possible*:

-  * Windows Phone 8
+  - Windows Phone 8
-  * iPhone 4+
+  - iOS 5+
-  * Android 4.0+
+  - Android 4.0+

 ## Contributing